 Wake Up Female Protagonists: COVID-19

 I’m a conservative when it comes to certain things.
 Namely facts.
 I like numbers and how they tell a story and how that story can bring action.
 Good action, action based in data, not fear or neglect.
 Numbers rouse.
-Here are the numbers: in the last 2-plus months since it became public knowledge that COVID-19 existed as an unmanaged threat 1307 people in the United States have died from it.
+Here are the numbers: in the last 60 days since it became public knowledge that COVID-19 existed as an unmanaged threat over 6,000 people in the United States have died from it.
 The U.S. is a county with 327.2 million people in it.

-On average in the US 7,452 people die a day from pre-corona causes, and this is not a new number.
+On average in the US 7,452 people die a day from pre-corona causes and although this is not a new number, not enough people cared until now.
 In the United States, if we divide diabetes deaths equally over 12 months, 228 people die per day from diabetes alone.
 Yet there is no national guard, no national intervention, no state by state lockdown or stay in place orders.
 In the 911 attacks, 2,977 people died in one day but no one was told to stay home indefinitely.
 Even New York kept going amidst grief and tragic loss of life, with interstate transportation reopening by September 13th.
 And although the deaths caused in the US by diabetes and 911 don’t qualify as contagions, according to the CDC, the flu which does, caused an estimated 23,000 deaths in the US in the last 6 months.
 Sit with these numbers, go back and read them again.
 We need to understand what we are dealing with.

 The state by state movement to order people to stay at home and to ban gathering-which is the crux of social change- is slowly isolating members of this country to their homes (up to 212 million at the time of this writing).
 While the idea is to flatten the curve, which seems to make sense, not all public health officials agree.